 At the end of the season, with the league won and the team not firing on all cylinders – despite Wenger telling his team that if they completed a season unbeaten they would be football immortals – Jose Antonio scored the crucial equaliser at Portsmouth to earn us a point and scored the only goal in our penultimate game of the campaign, against Fulham.

-In 2004/05, he started the season like a train, scoring in Arsenal’s first six games of the season, ending the campaign with 12 goals and an FA Cup winners medal – though a sending off in the 120th minute of the cup win against Manchester United indicated the battles he was involved in with Alex Ferguson’s team during that era.
-The following season was less prolific for Jose Antonio with six goals, but he was heavily involved in Arsenal’s march to the Champions League final, playing 12 games in the competition including a late cameo in the final.
+In 2004/05, he started the season like a train, scoring in our first six games of the season, ending the campaign with 12 goals and an FA Cup winners medal – though a sending-off in the 120th minute of the cup win against Manchester United indicated the battles he was involved in with Alex Ferguson’s team during that era.
+The following season was less prolific for Jose Antonio with six goals, but he was heavily involved in our march to the Champions League final, playing 12 times in the competition including a late cameo in the final.

-Rumours of Real Madrid wanting to take Jose Antonio ‘home’ came to pass and before getting the opportunity to play at Arsenal’s new Emirates Stadium, he was allowed to leave for the Bernabeu for a season-long loan at the start of the 2006 season – after playing for Spain in the World Cup in Germany.
+Rumours of Real Madrid wanting to take Jose Antonio ‘home’ came to pass and before getting the opportunity to play at the new Emirates Stadium, he was allowed to leave for the Bernabeu for a season-long loan at the start of the 2006 season – after playing for Spain in the World Cup.
 After 12 months at Real – winning La Liga – he controversially headed across town to Atletico Madrid on a permanent transfer from the Gunners for a successful five-season spell, winning the Europa League twice and the European Super Cup.

 Jose Antonio then enjoyed a return to Sevilla for four seasons, winning a hat-trick of Europa Leagues, and captaining the team to the 2015 triumph.
 Into his 30s and the forward had spells with Espanyol, Cardoba and finally Extremedura, after a brief spell in China at Xinijiang.